chriszarate/supergenpass-lib/README.md

 });
 ```

-In browser environments you can include `src/hash.js` and `supergenpass.js` and
+To use supergenpass library in browser environments, run `gulp browserify`.
-the API will be available using a global `supergenpass`.
+Take the created `dist/supergenpass.browser.js`, include it on your page and use the global `supergenpass`.